 What Is Prescription Drug Addiction?

-Prescription drug addiction occurs when a person who is taking a prescribed medication becomes physically or psychologically dependent on it.
-This can happen when a person takes an addictive drug as prescribed, but it is much more likely to occur when a person misuses their medication.
+Prescription drug addiction refers to a person misusing or abusing a prescribed medication and becoming physically or psychologically dependent on it.
+This can happen when a person takes an addictive (habit-forming) drug as even as prescribed, but it is much more likely to occur when a person misuses their medication.

 Commonly Misused Prescription Drugs

-People can develop addictions to prescription drugs that have valid medical uses but are considered dangerous because of a high potential for abuse and addiction, including: [1]
+People can develop an addiction to prescription drugs that have valid medical uses but are considered dangerous because of a high potential for abuse and addiction, including: [1]

-• Opioid pain relievers used to treat moderate to severe pain after injuries or surgery, or in cancer patients.
+• Opioid pain relievers: These powerful narcotic drugs are used to treat moderate to severe pain after injuries or surgery or in cancer patients.
 Examples include OxyContin, Vicodin, Percocet, and Opana.
 Street names for prescription opioids include vikes, percs, oxy, and OC.

-• Stimulants prescribed to treat attention deficit hyperactivity disorder (ADHD) and narcolepsy (excessive sleepiness).
+• Stimulants: These drugs are prescribed to treat attention deficit hyperactivity disorder (ADHD) and narcolepsy (excessive sleepiness).
 Examples of prescription stimulants include Adderall, Ritalin, and Concerta.
 Common street names for these drugs are uppers, speed, bennies, black beauties, smart drug, and vitamin R.

-• CNS depressants (tranquilizers, sedatives, and hypnotics) are used to treat sleep disorders and anxiety.
+• CNS depressants (tranquilizers, sedatives, and hypnotics): These drugs are used to treat sleep disorders and anxiety.
 Examples are Valium, Xanax, Klonopin, and Ambien.
 Street names for prescription sedatives include chill pills, sleeping pills, zanies, and zombies.

 Prescription Drug Abuse in the United States